elliotgunn/elliotgunn.github.io/on-aws-workflow.md

 2. We run our data wrangling and machine learning processes on the raw data across instance(s)
 4. The results are then written to another S3 bucket for storage
 5. Terminate the cluster

+## Questions
+- Glue vs EMR?
+  - Depends on the use case
+  - Glue is an ETL tool, it does not support packages
+  - EMR can run ML etc
+  - Hence, EMR is more complex but also has broader use cases
+- what is a schema?
+  - 'A database contains one or more named schemas.
+Each schema in a database contains tables and other kinds of named objects.
+By default, a database has a single schema, which is named PUBLIC.
+You can use schemas to group database objects under a common name.
+Schemas are similar to file system directories, except that schemas cannot be nested.'

 ## Links
 [AWS Data Wrangler](https://buildmedia.readthedocs.org/media/pdf/aws-data-wrangler/latest/aws-data-wrangler.pdf)